KrzysiekGdansk1985/Test1_Selenium/README.md

 My tests with Selenium Web Driver.
-The Test1 checks if the addition is correct.
+The firstTest checks if the addition is correct.